 If you think you may have an anxious attachment style, it’s like having an inner fear that if you’re not constantly checking in with your partner or seeking their validation, they might just up and leave.
 As a result, you might overanalyze texts or get really anxious when your partner doesn’t respond immediately.
 Even when things are going well, this nagging voice in your head tells you it will all fall apart.

 Despite wanting to feel secure in your relationships, worries and insecurities can sometimes push people away or create unnecessary tension.
-If you are unsure of your attachment style or the description of the anxious attachment style resonates with you, below are some therapist-approved resources to help you better understand and shift your relationship into a more secure and trusted one.
+If you are unsure of your attachment style or the description of the anxious attachment style resonates with you, below are some therapist-approved resources to help you better understand and begin to heal anxious attachment and move toward secure attachment in relationships.

 Podcast: On Attachment

-This resource is most helpful for someone who is curious about the anxious attachment style.
+This podcast is most helpful for someone who is curious about the anxious attachment style.
 Episodes S1 E135 and E136 are very informative.

 Stephanie offers 20 concrete examples of characteristics, beliefs, and traits that are more characteristic of anxiously attached individuals, and she does so in a non-judgmental and compassionate way.